 However, there is no way to really memorise evaluation points as every question and context is different.
 Of course right?!
 You are tested on higher-order thinking…

 There are other tips that Mr Hong’s students will receive but the key point here is that the training of the mind to think and apply economics is essential.
-That is where Mr Hong’s weekly economics lessons come in and that is why students are often asked questions in class, trained to think on their feet and as Xue Min from YJC noted, Mr Hong does not just spoon-feeds the students but mentors them in their thinking to arrive at the answers.
+That is where Mr Hong’s weekly IB & JC / A Level economics tuition online lessons come in and that is why students are often asked questions in class, trained to think on their feet and as Xue Min from YJC noted, Mr Hong does not just spoon-feeds the students but mentors them in their thinking to arrive at the answers.

 In your essay, write in simple and clear sentences.
 Everything you write should be value adding.
 You do not have to spend time showing off vocabulary as no extra points are awarded for language.
 Focus on economic reasoning.
 Use succinct and effective examples which support the point you are trying to make and accurate diagrammatic analyses.